Why an Incubator?

 An abundance of fresh ideas wafts through our churches.
 Innovative thinkers feverishly scribble ideas into notepads.
 Mission-minded leaders constantly discover new ways to impact their communities for good.

-Co-Creators are mission-minded, creative, entrepreneurial people eager to put ideas into action.
-Co-Creators exist at many junctures in their journey — one might be ready to launch an idea or project while another is still in brainstorming mode.
+Co-Creators are mission-minded, creative, entrepreneurial people of any age who are eager to put ideas into action.
+Co-Creators exist at different junctures in their journeys but are all:

 involved in ministry (defined broadly)